kopia/kopia/GOVERNANCE.md

 For lazy consensus to be effective, it is necessary to allow at least 72 hours before assuming that there are no objections to the proposal.
 This requirement ensures that everyone is given enough time to read, digest and respond to the proposal.
 This time period is chosen so as to be as inclusive as possible of all participants, regardless of their location and time commitments.

-# Voting
+## Voting

 Not all decisions can be made using lazy consensus.
 Issues such as those affecting the strategic direction or legal standing of the project must gain explicit approval in the form of a vote.
 Every member of the community is encouraged to express their opinions in all discussion and all votes.
 However, only project committers and/or PMC members (as defined above) have binding votes for the purposes of decision making.
+In case of a tie, the PMC chair has the casting vote.

 # Credits

 The contents of this document are based on http://oss-watch.ac.uk/resources/meritocraticgovernancemodel by Ross Gardler and Gabriel Hanganu.
+Edits were inspired by the [Vitess project](https://github.com/vitessio/vitess).